openshift/enhancements/enhancements/update/dont-require-registry-during-boot-and-upgrade.md

 performed in a fully disconnected environment without a registry server, both for a single node cluster and a cluster with multiple nodes.
 These tests should gate the OCP release.

-It is desirable to have another set of test that scans the OCP components looking for use of the `Always` pull policy.
-This should probably run for each pull request of each OCP component, and prevent merging if it detects that the offending pull policy is used.
-We should consider adding admission in CI for this.

 ### Graduation Criteria